Boa constrictor occidentalis: Distribution and habitat

 Boa constrictor occidentalis is an exclusively New World subspecies, found in Argentina.
 Predominantly, it has been observed between the Andes Mountains and the Parana River in Paraguay, and reportedly in Bolivia.
 It is endemic in the Gran Chaco region.
 It has the largest distribution of all neotropical boas.
 Boa constrictor occidentalis can be found in 13 of the 23 provinces of Argentina and has been estimated to have a historical extent of occurrence that covers approximately 15% of the country's mainland territory, which is about 42.3 million ha.
 Its southernmost limit of distribution in South America rests at 33° 20' S latitude, in the province of San Luis, Argentina.

 Boa constrictor occidentalis prefers wetland habitat, such as rainforest, floodplains, or flooded forest, due to the high humidity and moderate temperatures.
 Boa constrictor occidentalis prefers temperatures of 80-85 degrees Fahrenheit with nighttime temperatures of 78 degrees, though they are capable of tolerating temperatures down to 65-70 degrees Fahrenheit.
 This subspecies commonly associates with Viscacha (Lagostomus maximus) burrows, preying on the rodents and using their burrows as refuge.
 Though mostly terrestrial, this subspecies will sometimes live on and around trees that they climb for hunting and perching.
 During the day, it will shelter within tree hollows, old logs and, as previously mentioned, animal burrows.
 The snakes can occasionally be seen basking in the sun, coiled on tree branches directly over water.
 Boas can persist in environments that have been degraded, so long as woody plants and scattered trees are present to meet the subspecies' needs.

 The habitat that Boa constrictor occidentalis resides in reaches an altitude of 900–1,000 meters above sea level, with rainfall of 250–900 mm.
 Though very rare, it has been reportedly found at elevations above 1,000 meters, and in areas with rainfall in excess of 900 mm.

 Behavior

 Boa constrictor occidentalis are nocturnal and are usually independent, not interacting with other members of its subspecies except during mating seasons.
-They are known to be a very docile but can become very aggressive when it becomes frightened or nervous, and are known to hiss during these situations.
+They are known to be very docile but can become very aggressive when frightened or nervous, and are known to hiss during these situations.
 Boa constrictor occidentalis enjoy soaking in water and as such live in wetlands and near bodies of water such as streams, ponds, rivers, etc.